Skip to main content

 In aging individuals, a state often termed “somatopause” emerges, characterized by a significant reduction in the amplitude and frequency of GH secretory pulses.
 This decline is attributed to a combination of factors, including decreased GHRH secretion from the hypothalamus, a relative increase in somatostatin tone, and diminished pituitary responsiveness.

-The resultant decrease in circulating GH and, consequently, hepatic IGF-1 production, is a primary etiological factor in the adverse changes and metabolic dysregulation seen in aging adults, such as increased visceral adiposity, sarcopenia, and impaired glucose tolerance.
+The resultant decrease in circulating GH and, consequently, hepatic IGF-1 production, is a primary etiological factor in the adverse body composition changes and metabolic dysregulation seen in aging adults, such as increased visceral adiposity, sarcopenia, and impaired glucose tolerance.

 What Is the Importance of Pulsatile GH Secretion?